riganti/dotvvm-docs/Pages/concepts/script-and-style-resources/overview.md

 If you want to use CDN for script files, it is often a good idea to have a local fallback for the case that CDN is down, or if you are debugging the app without the Internet connection.

 There is a property called `LocationFallback`.
-If it is set, the framework will try to load the script from the primary location (the CDN) first and will use the `ResourceLocationFallback.JavasciptCondition` to check whether the resource has loaded successfully.
+If it is set, the framework will try to load the script from the primary location (the CDN) first and will use the `ResourceLocationFallback.JavascriptCondition` to check whether the resource has loaded successfully.
 The `JavascriptCondition` property should contain a JavaScript expression which evaluates to `true` when used in the `if` statement.
 For jQuery, you can use `window.jQuery`.

 If the resource could not be loaded from the CDN, it would fall back to the `AlternativeLocations` and use the first one that works.